AlexanderJDupree/AlexanderJDupree.github.io/_posts/2019-05-02-Getting-Started-With-Jekyll-And-GitHub-Pages.md

 avatar: /assets/images/awesome_profile.png
 ```

+Also, it is important to note that these configuration settings apply to the Minimal Mistakes theme only, and may or may not exist in other Jekyll themes.

 Great, now that we have some basic settings added lets commit and push our changes to trigger a build.

 ```bash